 People don’t always know what they want to do with their loved one’s ashes after cremation.
+You’ll receive the cremated remains from the funeral home in a simple plastic box… but then what?

 Sure, sometimes it’s clear – maybe you’ve already purchased a cemetery plot for burial, or they expressed a wish for their ashes to be scattered in a field.